varigence/docs/bimlflex/metadata-editors/_incl-header-attribute.md

 Attributes are created as a result of specifically defining an override in either configuration or settings, for example by enabling a global setting but excluding specific objects from it.
 Attributes can be viewed and modified in the [**Attribute Editor**](xref:bimlflex-attribute-editor) in the [BimlFlex App](xref:metadata-editors-overview).

-The attribute editor provides an alternative view using the [treeview](xref:bimlflex-treeview), at object level, on the specific overrides that apply to the data solution.
+The attribute editor provides an alternative view using the [**Treeview**](xref:bimlflex-treeview), at object level, on the specific overrides that apply to the data solution.